MicrosoftDocs/fabric-docs/docs/governance/protection-policies-overview.md

 # Protection policies in Microsoft Fabric (preview)

-Microsoft Purview protection access control policies (protection policies) enable organizations to control access to items in Fabric using protected sensitivity labels from Microsoft Purview information protection.
+Microsoft Purview protection access control policies (protection policies) enable organizations to control access to items in Fabric using sensitivity labels from Microsoft Purview information protection.

 The target audience for this article is security and compliance admins, Fabric admins and users, and anyone else who wants to learn about how protection policies control access to items in Fabric.
 If you want to see how to create a protection policy for Fabric, see [Create and manage protection policies for Fabric (preview)](./protection-policies-create.md).

 ## How do protection policies for Fabric work?

-Each protection policy for Fabric is associated with a protected sensitivity label.
-It controls access to an item that has the associated label by allowing users and groups specified in the policy to retain permissions they have on the item while blocking access for everyone else.
+Each protection policy for Fabric is associated with a sensitivity label.
+The policy controls access to an item that has the associated label by allowing users and groups specified in the policy to retain permissions they have on the item, while blocking access for everyone else.
 The policy can:

 * Allow specified users and groups to retain *read* permission on labeled items if they have it.
 Any other permissions they have on the item will be removed.